Teages/Teages/README.md

 > will be carried out in sequence

 - [ ] Personal UI module.
-- [ ] new blog with both English and Chinese
+- [ ] new blog writen in both English and Chinese